raphCode/master-thesis-muzero/introduction.typ

 After that, related !algos are reviewed, highlighting their differences, strengths and limitations.

-Builing on this study of prior work and theoretical foundations, I propose:
+Building on this study of prior work and theoretical foundations, I present two
+contributions:
 - an extension of !mz to !mp !gs including chance events and arbitrary !rs.
 - performance enhancements to improve the training time.